List of deemed universities

 Deemed university, or deemed-to-be-university, is an accreditation granted to higher educational institutions in India by the Department of Higher Education.
 As of 14 November 2023, the UGC lists 124 institutes which were granted the deemed to be university status.
-In 2017, a distinct category of deemed universities was established called Institutes of Eminence Deemed to be Universities, which are regulated differently from other deemed universities to develop into world-class institutions.
+In 2017, a distinct category of deemed universities was established called Institutions of Eminence Deemed to be Universities, which are regulated differently from other deemed universities to develop into world-class institutions.

 List of universities

 The following instituted were granted the deemed to be university status.